hahnandrew/portfolio/about.md

 ---

 <p style="text-indent: 2em;">
-<strong>Hello!</strong> I’m <strong>Andrew Hahn</strong>, a multi-disciplined developer, particularly focused around building user-centered technology for healthcare and social good.
+<strong>Hello!</strong> I’m <strong>Andrew Hahn</strong>, a multi-disciplinary developer, particularly focused around building user-centered technology for healthcare and social good.
 I believe that with the right application, technology can be a powerful tool in bringing positive change to communities and societies at large.
 </p>

 <p style="text-indent: 2em;">